con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The shaker of a hundred worldly realms,
 His strength the four miraculous powers,[^127-1]
-Reality, maintaining firm great mindfulness,
+Reality, with mindfulness supreme,
 *Samādhi* king of fourfold mindfulness,[^127-2] (127)

 [^127-1]: The four bases of miraculous powers (Skt. *catur-ṛddhipāda*, Tib. *rdzu 'phrul gyi rkang pa bzhi*) are: 1. intention (*canda*, *'dun pa*); 2. diligence (*vīrya*, *brtson 'grus*); 3. attention (*citta*, *sems pa*); and 4. discernment (*mīmāṃsā*, *dpyod pa*).
 [^127-2]: The four applications of mindfulness (Skt. *catuḥ-smṛtyupasthāna*, *dran pa nye bar bzhag pa bzhi*) are mindfulness of 1. body (*kāya*, *lus*), 2. feelings (*vedanā*, *tshor ba*), 3. mind (*citta*, *sems*), and 4. phenomena (*dharma*, *chos*).

-Infused with scent from bloom on bodhi's branches,
+Infused with scents from bloom on bodhi's branches,
 An ocean of *thathāgata* virtues,
 With knowledge of the eightfold path's true way,
 With knowledge of the path of perfect buddhas, (128)